OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

   - **In the case of public access to the files, ensure that proper permissions are set, file names are safe, and encoded**
 - **Run the file through an antivirus if available**

+## File Upload Threats

+In order to assess and know exactly what controls to implement, knowing what you're facing is essential to protect your assets.
+The following sections will hopefully showcase the risks accompanying the file upload functionality.

+### Malware Upload

+The attacker delivers a file for malicious intent, such as:

+1. Call the file to execute code (_e.g._ [ImageTrick Exploit](https://imagetragick.com/))
+2. Use the file for phishing (_e.g._ careers form)
+3. Send ZIP bombs, or simply huge files in a way to fill the server storage which hinders the server's availability
+4. Overwrite an existing file on the system
+5. Client-side active content that could lead to all types of client-side attacks if the file is publicly retrievable

+### Public File Retrieval

+If the file uploaded is publicly retrievable, additional threats can be addressed:

+1. Public disclosure of other files
+2. Initiate a DoS attack by requesting lots of files.
+Requests are small, yet responses are much larger

 # Context

 Into web applications, when we expect upload of working documents from users, we can expose the application to submission of documents that we can categorize as *malicious*.